What's your style?

 Receiver-In-The-Canal (RIC)

 RIC devices are the most versatile, comfortable hearing aids available.
-They are so named because the receiver (speaker) sits inside the ear canal rather than in the case behind your ear.
-They are nearly invisible and have all the exciting features of modern hearing aid technology and your audiologist has multitudes of options to program the hearing aid just for you.
+They look similar to BTE devices, however, RICs are often smaller, as the receiver (speaker) sits inside the ear canal rather than in the casing behind your ear.
+They are less suitable for individuals with high wax production.
+They offer all the features of modern hearing aid technology, and your audiologist can program them specifically for your hearing needs.
+They come in a variety of colours to suit your style.

 Behind-The-Ear (BTE)